 Thus it seems that Förg investigated the very idea of modernity.
 He subsequently attempted to answer the questions that such an inquiry triggered transplanting forms from architecture into painting.

 The exhibition concludes with the Grid Paintings, whose structure echoes certain occurrences — from 1996, for instance — of another representative series by Förg: the Grey Paintings.
 It has often been said, and correctly so, that the Grid Paintings are based on a transformation of the motif that spreads out across The Death of Marat (1907) by Edvard Munch.
-But to give depth to what unites the two works, we shall turn towards the artist who, shortly before Förg, found in the Norwegian painter’s oeuvre the energy he needed to reinvent himself his own reinvention: Jasper Johns— whose crosshatchings stems from Self-Portrait Between the Clock and the Bed (1940).
+But to give depth to what unites the two works, we shall turn towards the artist who, shortly before Förg, found in the Norwegian painter’s oeuvre the energy he needed to reinvent himself: Jasper Johns— whose crosshatchings stem from Self-Portrait Between the Clock and the Bed (1940).
 Förg, with Johns, participated in the processes of enlargement and shrinking that traverse the history of painting.
 Förg’s interpretation is nonetheless expressive, unlike Johns, who systematized the motif he perceived in Munch’s Self-Portrait.
 In this regard, Förg can be connected, in a German context, to Baselitz, who in the 1970s painted works whose backgrounds gained their force from de Kooning's maritime and fleshy interlacings, which were themselves derived from Chaïm Soutine's Céret Landscapes.
 The second thread to follow in the Grid Paintings can be found in the intertwined windows of the Bauhaus building in Dessau, which Förg photographed in the 1990s.
 His modus operandi could thus be described as an allusive art of memory: through a single artwork, we are seeing the territories once explored by Förg.

 - Théo de Luca, Author, Yale University